pastchick3/requestkit/README.md

 `text()`, `json()`, or `etree()` may sometimes be a expensive operation and they are not likely to be all valid for a single `Response`, so `Response` will compute them lazily.

-If an exception occurs during processing (including timeout), `Response` will be constructed like:
+If an exception occurs during processing (including timeout), `Response` will be constructed as below, where `result` is the exception instance:

 ```python
     resp = Response(